Nikkelodeons/quest_submissions/README.md

 ## Chapter 2 - Day 2

 1. Explain why we wouldn't call changeGreeting in a script.
-    - A changeGreeting function literally changes the greeting text in the contract.
-Anything that modifies a contract is a transaction.
-Script only view data in the transaction
+    - The changeGreeting function literally changes data in the greeting string in the contract.
+Anything that modifies data on the blockchain is a transaction.
+Scripts only view data on the blockchain.

 2. What does the AuthAccount mean in the prepare phase of the transaction?
+    - AuthAccount is what is used to access data in the signer's account in order to approve a transaction.

 3. What is the difference between the prepare phase and the execute phase in the transaction?
     - In the prepare phase, we have access to the data in the account.
 In the execute phase we do not.
 The execute phase is where we change data on the blockchain.